King's Cross (building): History

 The upper storey was used as a camera obscura.
 The base was used for exhibitions, then as a police station, and later a public house.
 The statue was shoddily built, never satisfactory, and was removed in 1842.
 The building remained in the middle of a public road, and became a hazard to traffic.
 The building was demolished in 1845, with a report in The Illustrated London News mentioning its "grandiloquent name of King's Cross'".
 King's Cross railway station opened nearby in 1852.

-In 2014, with the redevelopment of the King's Cross area, there was a proposal to "put the king back into Kings Cross" by erecting a plaque to the memorial.